 Making A Murderer

 Not that the world actually needs a reminder of just how villainous the tabloid press can be, but here's another one anyway.
 In her own words, straight down the lens and into your soul, Amanda Knox, the woman convicted and subsequently cleared of the murder of British exchange student Meredith Kercher in Italy in 2007, explains exactly how she was painted as a nefarious psychopath.
-With interviews with key press and the main players involved, this remains an absorbing, not to mention infuriating, film.
+Thanks to interviews with key press players and the individuals involved, this remains an absorbing, not to mention infuriating, film.

 Pandemic: How to Prevent an Outbreak

-Pandemic's release is horribly timely given what the world faces with Covid-19 right now, but that doesn't stop this five-part doc from being a fascinating glimpse into the science behind the spread of disease, and those working tirelessly to prevent global outbreaks of influenza.
-Oh, and prepare to get very, very angry about the anti-vaccine 'debate.
+The release of Pandemic: How to Prevent an Outbreak was horribly timely, but that doesn't stop this five-part doc from being a fascinating glimpse into the science behind the spread of disease, and those working tirelessly to prevent global outbreaks of influenza.
+Oh, and prepare to get very, very angry about the anti-vaccine debate.
 Like, furious.

 Wild Wild Country